d2s/Documentation/docs/RsyncOSX.md

 The application is signed with my Apple Developer ID certificate.

-## Password-less logins
+## Passwordless logins and remote servers

-Backup to **remote servers** require ssh password-less logins (by ssh-keygen and ssh public and private keys).
+Backup to _remote servers_ require ssh _passwordless_ logins (by ssh-keygen and ssh public and private keys).
 Here is how to [setup password-less](https://github.com/rsyncOSX/Documentation/blob/master/docs/PasswordlessLogin.md) logins.

 ## Idea behind RsyncOSX